sneha1318/project2/README.md

 # new project
-this is project created in local system
+this is project created in local system by Sneha Kondekar .